Codecademy/docs/content/css/concepts/position/terms/bottom/bottom.md

   - 'paths/full-stack-engineer-career-path'
 ---

-Specifies the distance of an element from the bottom of its current location if the element itself has `position: relative` declared or from the bottom of its nearest ancestor when the ancestor has `position: relative` and the element has `position: absolute` declared.
+Specifies the distance of an element from the bottom of its current location if the element itself has `position: relative` declared or from the bottom of its nearest ancestor when the ancestor has `position: relative` and the element has `position: absolute` declared. `position: fixed` positioned an element relative to the viewport.
+It takes the element out of the normal flow and remains fixed, not affected by scrolling.

 ## Syntax